SCAlabUnical/BigDataAnalysisExamples/ChurnPredictionSystemSpark/README.md

 The proposed application shows how to exploit Spark for implementing a customer churn prediction system (i.e., customer switch from a company to another).
-In order to identify potential churners and re-engage them, machine learning al- gorithms can help to mine shared behavioral patterns of those already churned customers and promptly detect current customers at risk of churn.
-Due to the vol- ume of historical data of both churned customers and existing ones, and the need to periodically analyze new customers and retrain the model, distributed and parallel frameworks such as Spark can be employed with benefits.
+In order to identify potential churners and re-engage them, machine learning algorithms can help to mine shared behavioral patterns of those already churned customers and promptly detect current customers at risk of churn.
+Due to the volume of historical data of both churned customers and existing ones, and the need to periodically analyze new customers and retrain the model, distributed and parallel frameworks such as Spark can be employed with benefits.
 Spark is used for preprocessing historical data and training a prediction model, which will be used to forecast whether a customer will change to another company.
 Specifically, the MLlib package is employed to handle data organized in RDDs (Resilient Distributed Datasets) and build the classification model.

 The dataset used for training the prediction model consists of telecommunication